Updating subclusters

 Changing host properties through the Yandex Compute Cloud interfaces may result in host failure.
 To change the cluster host settings, use the Yandex Data Processing interfaces, such as the management console, CLI, Terraform, or API.

-You can increase the amount of storage available to each host in a particular subcluster.
+You can increase the amount of storage available to each host in a subcluster.

 Note

 Currently, you cannot reduce storage size.
-If necessary, re-create the Yandex Data Processing subcluster.
+If required, re-create the Yandex Data Processing subcluster.

 Make sure the cloud quota is sufficient to increase the VM resources.
 Open the Quotas